This is the first part of three in attempting to explain how to make the ATtiny13 flash a LED.

 Upload to microprocessor

-Now the easy bit: plug the programmer into your computer, and type make programat the command prompt.
-With any luck, you will see something like
+Now the easy bit: plug the programmer into your computer, and type make program

 D:\Projects\AVR>make program